Chy An Nor,

 - Included: Bed linen, towels (no beach towels), WiFi, stair gate, electricity and heating (night storage).

-- Telephone: Provided, charges may apply for outgoing calls.
+- Telephone: Provided, non-standard calls may be subject to charge.
 Mobile reception mixed.

 - Local Facilities: Hannafore (West Looe) and East Looe beaches, half a mile.
 Other south coast beaches easily accessible by car.
 Shops, pubs and restaurants all in Looe.
 Polperro 4 miles.
 Plymouth 21 miles.
 Truro 29 miles.

-- A visit to Looe Island is possible in the summer months and there is a marked trail around the island that takes in the site of a of a Benedictine chapel built in 1139.
+A visit to Looe Island is possible in the summer months and there is a marked trail around the island that takes in the site of a Benedictine chapel built in 1139.
 It's also a wonderful place to explore the rich local wildlife.

 Thank you for submitting a review!